Skip to main content

 If you are considering voluntary retirement, you need to understand how this pension hike impacts your future income and whether relying solely on it is enough.

-• Higher Pension- But is it Enough: If the minimum pension rises to ₹7,500, it may not fully cover your retirement needs.
+• Higher Pension: If the minimum pension rises to ₹7,500, it may still not fully cover your retirement needs.
 Daily expenses, medical bills, and inflation can quickly eat into this fixed income.
 Depending only on EPS-95 might leave you financially constrained, especially if you plan to retire early or maintain an active lifestyle.

 • The Role of Inflation: Relying solely on EPS-95 may expose you to inflation risk.
-A pension of ₹7,500 today may lose value in 10–15 years as the cost of living rises.
-Planning voluntary retirement without considering inflation could reduce your purchasing power and limit your financial freedom.
+A pension of ₹7,500 today may lose value in 10-15 years as the cost of living rises.
+Planning for voluntary retirement without accounting for inflation could reduce your purchasing power and limit your financial freedom.
 Diversifying income sources helps you stay ahead of rising costs.

 Should You Delay Voluntary Retirement?